nysbc/leginon-tutorial/README.md

 - From host: start any browser and goto this url: *http://localhost:8000/myamiweb/*

-- From docker image: start firefox and goto this url: *0.0.0.0:/myamiweb/*
+- Inside the docker container: start firefox and goto this url: *0.0.0.0:/myamiweb/*

 </p></details>